 However, Affen Terriers can also be strong-willed and independent, and they may not always follow commands.
 This breed does best in an active household where they will have plenty of opportunities to run and play.
 It won’t just sit and play with a toy.

 Affen Terriers are loyal and affectionate towards their family and make great companion animals.
-However, they may not do well around young children or other pets due to their high energy level and strong hunting instincts.
+However, they may not do well around young children or other pets due to their high energy levels and strong hunting instincts.
 Overall, the Affen Terrier is a lively and loving breed that makes a great addition to the right family.

 Grooming And Health Issues